Curtius (crater)

-Curtius is a lunar impact crater that is located in the southern part of the Moon.
+Curtius is a lunar impact crater that is located in the southern highlands of the Moon.
 From the Earth the crater appears foreshortened, making it more difficult to observe detail.
 Nevertheless, this is a large crater that can be readily found in even small telescopes.
+British astronomer T. W. Webb noted it "has a very complex and unusually steep wall".
 Curtius is located within one crater diameter of the still-larger Moretus to the southwest.
 To the northeast is the smaller Pentland.
-Curtius is 95 kilometers in diameter and 6.8 kilometers deep.
-It is from the Nectarian period, 3.92 to 3.85 billion years ago.
+Curtius is 99 kilometers in diameter and 4 kilometers deep.